matthijsgroen/chai-backbone-rails/README.md

 Running the tests
 =================

-You can runn the tests by including:
+You can run the tests by including:

     #= require chai-backbone_spec